 Omega-3 fatty acids are most abundant in oily fish, but vegetarian sources exist, like in walnut, hemp, and flax.
-Adding a high-quality omega-3 supplement like Opti Krill Oil will regulate the inflammatory response everywhere in your body while providing a raw ingredient you require to synthesize hormones, build cell structures, and repair wounds.
-Optimum Health VItamins' Synergy-3 Optimum Omega is also a great option if your diet is generally deficient in healthy essential fats, providing omega 3, 6, and 9’s in an ideal ratio.
+Adding a high-quality omega-3 supplement like Opti Krill Oil will regulate the inflammatory response everywhere in your body while providing a raw ingredient you require to synthesize hormones, build cell structures, and repair wounds (3).
+Opti Synergy Plus is also a great option if your diet is generally deficient in healthy essential fats, providing omega 3, 6, and 9’s in an ideal ratio.

-Part II of this blog will focus on beautiful organic skincare solutions to support your wintertime skin from the outside in.
+These “inside-out” recommendations will give your skin the nutritional building blocks it needs to look and feel radiant all winter long.
+Part II of this blog focuses on beautiful organic skincare solutions to support your wintertime skin from the outside in.